Freshwater Weekly Fishing Report Week of May 29, 2024

 Nasworthy

 FAIR.
-Water slightly stained; 81 degrees.
+Water slightly stained; 83 degrees.
 0.58 feet below pool.
+Fishing patterns are holding steady.
 The bass bite has been good on white chatterbait or spinnerbaits early morning and evening.
 Midday flipping soft plastics around reed bases in 1-3 feet of water is the ticket to catch shaded up largemouth bass.
 Also look out for the shad spawn as predatory fish are keying in on this pattern.
 Crappie were good around boat docks on chartreuse jigs and catfish were fair on cut bait and stink bait around river channel bends.
 Report provided by the Angelo State Fishing Team.

 Navarro Mills